ResearchObject/packaging_data_with_ro-crate/_episodes/03-metadata-descriptor.md

 }
 ```

-This required entity, known as the [RO-Crate Metadata Descriptor](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor), helps this file self-identify as an RO-Crate Metadata Document, which is conforming to (`conformsTo`) the RO-Crate specification version 1.1.
-Notice that the `conformsTo` URL corresponds to the `@context` URL version-wise, but they have two different functions.
-The context brings the defined terms into the metadata document, while the conformance declares which RO-Crate conventions of using those terms are being followed.
+This entity, known as the [RO-Crate Metadata Descriptor](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor), helps this file self-identify as an RO-Crate Metadata Document, which is conforming to (`conformsTo`) the RO-Crate specification version 1.1.
+This entity must be included in any RO-Crate.

+The `@type` keyword associates an object with a predefined type from the [JSON-LD context](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#ro-crate-json-ld-context).
+Almost any property can alternatively be used with an `[]` array to provide multiple values.

-> ## RO-Crate versions
+> ## Why is `conformsTo` the same as `@context`?
 >
-> This tutorial is written for RO-Crate 1.1, the RO-Crate website will list the [current specification version](https://www.researchobject.org/ro-crate/specification.html) -- RO-Crates can generally be upgraded to newer versions following [semantic versioning](https://semver.org/) conventions, but check the [change log](https://www.researchobject.org/ro-crate/1.1/appendix/changelog.html) for any important changes.
-The next development version of the specification, indicated with a `-DRAFT` status, may still be subject to changes and should only be used with caution.
+> Notice that the `conformsTo` URL corresponds to the `@context` URL version-wise, but they have two different functions.
+The `@context` brings the defined terms into the metadata document, while the `conformsTo` declares which RO-Crate conventions of using those terms are being followed.
+{: .callout}

+> ## Why do some keywords start with `@` but not others?
+>
+> TODO because I can't explain this well yet
 {: .callout}

 {% include links.md %}